 Your Las Vegas Moving Company Holiday Favorites

 When the Christmas season rolls around, you won’t often find any snowy Winter Wonderlands in Las Vegas.
-What you will find are plenty of other ways to celebrate the holidays.
+What you will find is plenty of other ways to celebrate the holidays.
 While the Strip has several tourist attractions with holiday themes, it also draws tons of out-of-towners this time of year.
 As Las Vegas movers, we at Move4Less know our town well and we meet lots of local folks who share with us their favorite places to go.
-So here’s our short list.
+So here’s our shortlist.
 We invite you to skip the tourist crowds and go where the locals go this year.
 You’ll have a great time getting to know the real Las Vegas and build some family memories of your hometown (or your favorite getaway town, if you’re visiting).
-These are some of best places to go around Las Vegas to enjoy the holiday spirit like a local:
+These are some of the best places to go around Las Vegas to enjoy the holiday spirit like a local:

 Ethel M. Chocolates Factory Cactus Garden Lights Display

 No desert oasis can escape the holidays without a lit cactus display.
 But what you’ll find at the Ethel M. Chocolate Factory, is truly remarkable.
 The walkable cactus garden on the grounds of the Ethel M. factory, contains a great variety of cactus species that each year for the holidays are (painstakingly, ask the groundskeeper) decorated with thousands of LED lights in brilliant displays that fill the many trees and cacti with colorful lights.
 The display opens each day at 5pm and features performances by local choirs and appearances by Santa on the weekends.
 Tour the garden, then pick up some delicious Ethel M. chocolates to really make this a sweet holiday treat.
 The Ethel M. Holiday Cactus Garden is on display until Jan.
 1.